marcschulder/JNLE2020/README.md

   - Items are separated by a line of asterisks (*)

 ## Attribution
-This data set is published under [Creative Commons Attribution 4.0](https://github.com/uds-lsv/bootstrapped-lexicon-of-english-verbal-polarity-shifters/blob/master/LICENSE).
+This data set and the associated article are published under [Creative Commons Attribution 4.0](https://github.com/uds-lsv/bootstrapped-lexicon-of-english-verbal-polarity-shifters/blob/master/LICENSE).

 ## Acknowledgements
 This work was partially supported by the German Research Foundation (DFG) under grants RU 1873/2-1 and WI4204/2-1.